Putin says Ukraine's future in doubt as cease-fires collapse

 Previous meetings were held in Belarus and led to the failed cease-fire agreement to create humanitarian corridors for the evacuation of children, women and older people from besieged cities, where pharmacies have run bare, hundreds of thousands face food and water shortages, and the injured have been succumbing to their wounds.

-In comments carried on Ukrainian television, Mariupol Mayor Vadym Boychenko said thousands of residents had gathered for safe passage out of the city when shelling began Saturday.
+Mariupol Mayor Vadym Boychenko said thousands of residents had gathered for safe passage out of the city of 430,000 when shelling began and the evacuation was stopped.
+Later in the day, he said the attack had escalated further.

-“We value the life of every inhabitant of Mariupol and we cannot risk it, so we stopped the evacuation,” he said.
+“The city is in a very, very difficult state of siege,” Boychenko told Ukrainian TV.
+“Relentless shelling of residential blocks is ongoing, airplanes have been dropping bombs on residential areas.
+The Russian occupants are using heavy artillery, including Grad multiple rocket launchers.”

+Russia has made significant advances in the south, seeking to cut off Ukraine’s access to the sea.
+Capturing Mariupol could allow Russia to establish a land corridor to Crimea, which it annexed in 2014.

 The West has broadly backed Ukraine, offering aid and weapons and slapping Russia with vast sanctions.
 But the fight itself has been left to Ukrainians, who have expressed a mixture of courageous resolve and despondency.

-Russian troops advanced Saturday on a third nuclear power plant, having already taken control of two of the four operating in the country.
-Ukrainian President Volodymyr Zelenskyy pleaded with American lawmakers for additional help even as he insisted the enemy was being defeated.
+Russian troops advanced on a third nuclear power plant, having already taken control of one of the four operating in the country and the closed plant in Chernobyl, Zelenskyy told U.S. lawmakers.

+Zelenskyy pleaded with the lawmakers for additional help, specifically fighter planes to help secure the skies over Ukraine, even as he insisted Russia was being defeated.

-“We’re inflicting losses on the occupants they could not see in their worst nightmare,” the Ukrainian leader said.
+“We’re inflicting losses on the occupants they could not see in their worst nightmare,” Zelenskyy said.

 Russian troops took control of the southern port city of Kherson this week.
-Although they have encircled Kharkiv, Mykolaiv, Chernihiv and Sumy, Ukrainian forces have managed to keep control of key cities in central and southeastern Ukraine, Zelenskyy said Saturday.
+Although they have encircled Kharkiv, Mykolaiv, Chernihiv and Sumy, Ukrainian forces have managed to keep control of key cities in central and southeastern Ukraine, Zelenskyy said.

+U.S. President Joe Biden called Zelenskyy early Sunday, Kyiv time, to discuss Russia sanctions and speeding U.S. assistance to Ukraine.
+The White House said the conversation also covered talks between Russia and Ukraine but did not give details.

-Diplomatic efforts continued as U.S. Secretary of State Antony Blinken arrived in Poland to meet with the prime minister and foreign minister, a day after attending a NATO meeting in Brussels in which the alliance pledged to step up support for eastern flank members.
+Meanwhile, U.S. Secretary of State Antony Blinken was in Poland to meet with the prime minister and foreign minister, a day after attending a NATO meeting in Brussels in which the alliance pledged to step up support for eastern flank members.

+Blinken also spoke by phone with Chinese Foreign Minister Wang Yi, who said Beijing opposes any moves that “add fuel to the flames” in Ukraine, according to the Chinese Foreign Ministry.
+Blinken said the world is watching to see which nations stand up for freedom and sovereignty, the State Department said.

 In Moscow, Israeli Prime Minister Naftali Bennett met with Putin at the Kremlin.
-Israel maintains good relations with both Russia and Ukraine, and Bennett has offered to act as an intermediary in the conflict, but no details of Saturday’s meeting have emerged.
+Israel maintains good relations with both Russia and Ukraine, and Bennett has offered to act as an intermediary in the conflict, but no details of the meeting emerged immediately.
+Bennett’s office said he spoke twice with Zelenskyy afterward.

-In the wake of Western sanctions, Aeroflot, Russia’s flagship state-owned airline, announced that it plans to halt all international flights except to Belarus, starting Tuesday.
+In the wake of Western sanctions, Aeroflot, Russia’s flagship state-owned airline, announced plans to halt all international flights except to Belarus starting Tuesday.

-The death toll of the conflict was difficult to measure, but surely had surpassed 1,000.

-Ukraine's military is vastly outmatched by Russia's, but its professional and volunteer forces have fought back with fierce tenacity since the invasion.
-Even in cities that have fallen to the Russians, there were signs of resistance.
+Ukraine’s military is vastly outmatched by Russia’s, but its professional and volunteer forces have fought back with fierce tenacity.
+Even in cities that have fallen, there were signs of resistance.

-Onlookers in Chernihiv cheered as they watched a Russian military plane fall from the sky and crash, according to video released Saturday by the Ukrainian government.
-In Kherson, hundreds of people protested the invasion, waving Ukraine's blue and yellow flag and shouting, “Go home.”
+Onlookers in Chernihiv cheered as they watched a Russian military plane fall from the sky and crash, according to video released by the Ukrainian government.
+In Kherson, hundreds of protesters waved blue and yellow Ukrainian flags and shouted, “Go home.”

 A vast Russian armored column threatening Ukraine’s capital remained stalled outside Kyiv.
-Ukrainian presidential adviser Oleksiy Arestovich said Saturday afternoon that the military situation was quieter overall on Saturday and that Russian forces hadn't “taken active actions since the morning.”
+Ukrainian presidential adviser Oleksiy Arestovich said in the afternoon that the military situation was quieter overall and Russian forces hadn’t “taken active actions since the morning.”

-While the shelling in Mariupol showed Russia’s determination to cut Ukraine off from access to the Black Sea and the Sea of Azov, further damaging the country’s economy, it was Putin who was most on the offensive with his comments warning that a no fly zone would be considered a hostile act.

-NATO has said it has no plans to implement such a no fly zone, which would bar all unauthorized aircraft from flying over Ukraine.
-Western officials have said a main reason is a desire to not widen the war beyond Ukraine.

-As Russia cracks down on independent media reporting on the war, more major international news outlets said they were pausing their work there.
-Putin said nothing warrants imposing martial law at this point.

-And in a warning of a hunger crisis yet to come, the U.N.
-World Food Program has said millions of people inside Ukraine, a major global wheat supplier, will need food aid “immediately.”

-Ukraine’s president briefed U.S. senators Saturday by video conference as Congress considers a request for $10 billion in emergency funding for humanitarian aid and security needs.
-The U.N. said it would increase its humanitarian operations both inside and outside Ukraine and its Security Council scheduled an open meeting for Monday on the worsening humanitarian situation.
+The U.S. Congress is considering a request for $10 billion in emergency funding for humanitarian aid and security needs.
+The U.N. said it would increase its humanitarian operations both inside and outside Ukraine, and the Security Council scheduled a meeting for Monday on the worsening situation.

+The U.N.
+World Food Program has warned of an impending hunger crisis in Ukraine, a major global wheat supplier, saying millions will need food aid “immediately.”

 Kyiv’s central train station remained crowded with people desperate to flee.
 “People just want to live,” one woman, Ksenia, said.